Dai0526/Algorithm/InterviewPreparation/PastProjects.md

         * Outer program monitor each threads processing time
             * a thread to check regularly
         * internal timer to monitor processing time, if last check equal to current processing time, then the thread is stalled.

+Mutex VS Conditional Variable
+1. A mutex only allows you to wait until the lock is available;
+2. A condition variable allows you to wait until some application-defined condition has changed.

 * Pipe
     * Container class
         * use sync Queue to store meta info